-For further information regarding CalGrants, please go to the California Student Aid Commission's web site at:
+For further information regarding CalGrants, please go to the California Student Aid Commission's (CSAC) web site at:

 Eligibility is based on criteria set by the California Student Aid Commission.
 Monetary assistance is provided to meet tuition and fee costs at four-year universities.
 Awards to community college students may be placed on "reserve" for a maximum of two years, until a student transfers to a four-year institution.